 A Zero Tolerance violation or underage DWI charge can have lasting consequences, affecting your driving record, insurance rates, and future opportunities.
 Understanding your legal rights and exploring possible defenses can make a significant difference in the outcome of your case.
 If you are facing license suspension, fines, or other penalties, taking action early can help protect your future.

-If you or a loved one has been charged under New York’s Zero Tolerance Law, The Kugel Law Firm is here to help.
-With experience handling DWI and underage alcohol-related cases, our team is ready to fight for your rights and guide you through the legal process.
-Call (212) 372-7218 today for a consultation with a dedicated New York DWI attorney.
+If you or a loved one has been charged under New York’s Zero Tolerance Law, whether the stop happened in Manhattan or anywhere in the NYC area, The Kugel Law Firm is here to help.
+Our Manhattan-based DWI defense team has deep experience handling underage alcohol-related cases and can guide you through the legal process from our offices near Midtown.
+Call us at (212) 372-7218 for a consultation with a dedicated New York DWI attorney.